Understanding Your Diagnosis

 If your healthcare provider thinks you may have lung cancer, you will need certain exams and tests to be sure.

-A biopsy is a procedure done to remove a sample of tissue from the body so it can be examined.
-A lung biopsy is a procedure to take a small piece of a lung.
+A biopsy is a test done to remove a sample of tissue from the body so it can be examined.
+A lung biopsy is a test to take a small piece of a lung.

 Pleural biopsy is a procedure to remove a tissue sample from the membrane that surrounds the lungs called the pleura.